rosiexiu/Bullseye/README.md

 Seira-5 lets you produce the mixture in several modes of operation with full label printing capabilities.
 Functionality supported includes:

-  - Weighing and Dispensing Modes
+A. Weighing and Dispensing Modes
-  - METTLER TOLEDO Weigh Module (accurate to 0.0001)
+B. METTLER TOLEDO Weigh Module (accurate to 0.0001)
-  - Tolerances
+C. Tolerances
-  - Operating Alarm Prompt
+D. Operating Alarm Prompt
-  - Label Printing
+E. Label Printing
-  - Equipment Maintenance
+F. Equipment Maintenance

   This Manual covers the following topics:

  - Equipment startup and shutdown
- - Manual automatic mode switching
+ - Auto/Manual Mode
  - How to fill the materials
  - Generate the formula
  - Batching operation